 System Protection options

-Below is an list of the setting's sections available.
-The sections you see in BackupAssist will depend on the type of backup job and its current settings.
+Below is a list of the sections and options available.
+What you see in BackupAssist will depend on the backup job's current settings.

 Specify the drive letter from the drop-down menu.